sdbuit/nh3/README.md

 # **nh3**

-nh3 is a lightweight framework for characterizing ammonia (NH3) emissions under real-time driving conditions.

-The repo contains code used from present time of the project with additional features and performance improvements.
+nh3 is a lightweight framework for characterizing ammonia emissions under real-time driving conditions.
+The repo contains additional code features and performance improvements from previous implementations during this project.

 <br>
 <h4>